loadingalias/LoadingALIAS/README.md

 Distributed storage engine at [@alias-research](https://github.com/alias-research) — 2 years in development, approaching v1.

-The work is anchored in what I believe is a meaningful advance in safe memory reclamation.
-This has enabled a new class of low-level primitives: a novel SMR scheme, high-resolution timing, a consensus algorithm, and database internals that don't follow conventional wisdom.
-Private for now.
+The work is anchored in a novel epoch-based reclamation primitive that enables sub-10ns MVCC operations with deterministic O(1) garbage collection.
+This has unlocked an architecture traditional databases can't achieve: true multi-model storage (KV, OLAP, Vector, Graph, Streaming) over unified epoch-versioned segments — not separate engines bolted together.

+Key properties: same bytes everywhere (memory = disk = wire = consensus), one GC rule for the entire system, O(1) crash recovery.
+Verification via Loom, Shuttle, Kani, and Stateright before anything ships.

+Private for now; v1 is not far.
 The OSS above was built to support it.

 ---